 Perhaps there is a tiny difference in one of the components, such as varying solder thickness under the image sensor or a tilted image sensor die within its package.
 While this difference might not be noticeable to the naked eye, their impact on image quality will be.
 This would lead to a difference in the back focal distance across the sensor area and, for example, produce a blurry corner in your image.
 The below animations are exaggerated examples of some the issues that vision application designers might encounter with poorly aligned camera sensors.

 Passive Sensor Alignment

 The traditional method of aligning the sensor with the optical path relies on strict tolerances of the camera components.
 Camera manufacturers source components from multiple vendors and must ensure they meet their required specifications.
 The camera is then assembled with the hope that everything lines up.
 This is called Passive Alignment.

 For passive alignment, to catch deficient cameras before being shipped, an image quality test is traditionally applied after the camera is manufactured.
 While this strategy can be effective, it is very time consuming and costly.
 Cameras that fail this test are already assembled, and the manufacturer must decide if these cameras are to be sent back and disassembled, inspected, remade, or thrown out.
 Furthermore, they must also inspect and identify the batches of components that led to these deficiencies.
 Ultimately, it forces tighter tolerances on the camera components, increasing cost and potentially waste.
-It is because of this that some camera manufacturers skip the inspection test entirely or instead, widen camera tolerances and ship out the cameras to reduce costs at the expense of quality.
+It is because of this that some camera manufacturers skip the inspection test entirely or instead, widen camera tolerances and ship out the cameras as-is to reduce costs at the expense of quality.